makrai/notes/ohman20-xed-multiling-senti-emo.md

   * On the other hand,
     contextual annotations are less frustrating for the annotator and => likely provide more annotations in the same amount of time (Öhman, 2020)
-* table 1 we have gathered some of the most significant emotion datasets
+* table 1: some of the most significant emotion datasets
   * the paper in which the dataset was released (study),
   * source data used (source),
   * model used to obtain the best evaluation scores (model), the